Mackinac Island: Sailing

 Mackinac Island is the destination for two sailing races.
 The island has a sailing club, the Mackinac Island Yacht Club.
 It serves as the finish line for both the Port Huron to Mackinac Race and the Chicago Yacht Club Race to Mackinac.
 The races are run a week apart, in July.
 They are both among the longest freshwater sailing races in the world and attract over 500 boats and 3,500 sailors combined.
 Both races are historical events, having been run every year since the 1920s.

-Film
+Film and television

 The swimming pool at the Grand Hotel is named for Esther Williams, who starred in the 1947 film This Time for Keeps.
 This featured many scenes filmed on Mackinac Island.

 The majority of the 1980 film Somewhere in Time was filmed at Mission Point on Mackinac Island.
 Several landmarks are visible in the film, including the Grand Hotel and the lighthouse on nearby Round Island.
 The film's director said he needed to "find a place that looked like it hadn't changed in eighty years."

 Mackinac Island was featured on two episodes of the mid-2000s TV series Dirty Jobs.
 Host Mike Rowe interviewed a Mackinac Bridge maintenance worker, and a horse manure and garbage removal/composting collector.

+In the Netflix show Emily in Paris season 2, episode 6, Emily says that she went on a Vespa fudge tour with her mom around Mackinac Island when she was younger; however in real life Vespas aren't allowed on Mackinac Island.